Pentax K-1 versus Nikon D750

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the K-1 or the D750 handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the K-1 and the D750 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+This is why expert reviews are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Pentax K-1 (⇒ rgt)||-||84/100 Silver||5/5||4.5/5||5/5||2016||1,799||latest||check|